 Many people have asked about mood swings and anxiety.
-That’s why I’d like to share my perspective on the importance of keeping track of your mood and anxiety levels.
+That’s why we’d like to share our perspective on the importance of keeping track of your mood and anxiety by journaling and specifically how it can help you.

 Two important points: